-Psyclicitors of control of the leader of pto pay attention.
+Psychological well-being is a subjective assessment regarding fundamental human needs and human relationships such as positive relationships, feelings, competencies, and having meaning and purpose in life (Diener et al., 2010).
+A teacher and employee's psychological condition is the most important thing for the leadership to pay attention.
 Furthermore, psychological well-being can influence innovative work behavior (Zhou et al., 2020).
-An individual who views himself positively in terms of needs and pelationships between humans will experience high psychological well-being (Enwereuzor et al., 2020).
-Well-being is a multidimensional concept, which includes subjective, social, physical and psychological, and health-related behaviors.
+An individual who views himself positively in terms of needs and relationships between humans will experience high psychological well-being (Enwereuzor et al., 2020).
+Well-being is a multi-dimensional concept, which includes subjective, social, physical and psychological, and health-related behaviors.
 Two traditions studied well-being.
 The hedonistic view equates well-being with happiness and the successful pursuit of human desires.
 According to this perspective, PWB implies a positive mental state with high levels of happiness and satisfaction (Mahipalan & Sheena, 2019).